IgniteUI/help-topics/topics/02_Controls/igPivotDataSelector/04_igPivotDataSelector_Known_Issues_and_Limitations.md

 ### Overview

-The following table summarizes the known issues and limitations of the `igPivotDataSelector`™ control for the Ignite UI™ %%ProductVersionShort%% release.
+The following table summarizes the known issues and limitations of the `igPivotDataSelector`™ control for the %%ProductName%%™ %%ProductVersionShort%% release.
 Detailed explanations of some of the issues and the existing workarounds are provided for some of the issues after the summary table.

 ### Legend: